Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetChar.md

 By setting getExtendedData to 0, all extended timing/modifier information
 will not be collected and "when" will be returned empty.
 This speeds up
 calls to this function.
-If ommitted or set to 1, the "when" data
+If omitted or set to 1, the "when" data
 structure is filled.  getRawCode set to 1 will set "ch" to be the integer
-ACII code of the available character.
-If ommitted or set to 0, "ch" will
+ASCII code of the available character.
+If omitted or set to 0, "ch" will
 be in char format.
 When running under Linux in "matlab -nojvm" mode or on
 Octave, "when" will be returned empty.
 When running on any other
 operating system under Octave or in "matlab -nojvm" mode, or on Windows